varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 Just like numbers, vectors and matrices can participate in typical mathematical operations, such as addition, subtraction and multiplication, with some small differences.
 For example, the division operation has a much different meaning for Matrices when compared to numbers.

+### Special matrices
+Special matrices have specific properties or characteristics that make them useful in certain mathematical operations or applications.
+Some examples of special matrices include identity matrices, diagonal matrices, triangular matrices, and orthogonal matrices.
+These matrices have specific properties that make them useful in linear algebra, optimization, and other fields.

+Let’s discuss a few of these special matrices.

+#### Diagonal and identity matrices
+A diagonal matrix is a square matrix in which all entries outside the main diagonal are zero.
+They are used in matrix algebra to simplify calculations, and they can be created by multiplying an identity matrix by a scalar.
+The identity matrix is a square matrix with 1s on the diagonal and 0s everywhere else.
+It represents the identity transformation in linear algebra and is often denoted by the symbol $\mathbf{I}$.

+#### Triangular matrices
+A triangular matrix is a square matrix that is either upper triangular or lower triangular.
+These matrices have zero entries below or above the main diagonal, respectively.

+#### Orthogonal matrices
+Orthogonal matrices are square matrices whose rows and columns are mutually orthogonal and have unit lengths.
+Orthogonal matrices are used in various fields, such as linear algebra, physics, computer graphics, and statistics.

 ## Determinant and Trace
 The [determinant of a matrix](https://en.wikipedia.org/wiki/Determinant) is a scalar value that can be computed from a square matrix.
 [Determinants](https://en.wikipedia.org/wiki/Determinant) can be used to determine whether a [matrix is invertible](./laes.md), and they also have applications in solving systems of linear equations and calculating volume changes in linear transformations.
 The [determinant of square matrix](https://en.wikipedia.org/wiki/Determinant) $\mathbf{A}$ is defined as ({prf:ref}`defn-det-A`):